 But without the implementation and execution of marketing tactics — cost effective tactics — you’ll never realize the strategic marketing plan.
-You need to consider and evaluate as many different options and tactics as possible, even if you’ve never thought of them before.
-For example, you could think about exhibition trailer hire as a marketing tactic, as this can be used for productions at roadshows all over the country.
 This post is about the resources you need to get it done!

 If you’re working on your company’s marketing, but not sure where to find the tools to take that next step to realize your marketing and branding strategy, you may find some resources here that will help:

 Dot Calm web design in Mohawk Valley Utica, New York: Success tools such as websites, software and other products that promote a smooth workflow and make the job easier.
 Veronika Freeman (@dotcalm) lists a dozen “must have” resources for marketing and design professionals.
 I like how she described each resource next to its logo.

 In house marketers can learn and build strategy with my business friend Ivana Taylor, who has more ideas and energy than 12 experts.
 She shares generously at DIY Marketers and on her tweet chat #DIYMKT click here to learn how to attend her seminars on Twitter.
 Next chat features Jennifer Cox of National Network of Embroidery Professionals (NNEP).